upcmarina/ML_first_steps/README.md

-# ML_first_steps
+# ML_marina

 *by* VALLEJO, Marina

-Summary of Machine Learning concepts and hands-on, useful for beginners.
+Summary of Machine Learning concepts and hands-on.